CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 {{%notice note%}}

 The `onie-nos-install` command does *not* allow you specify command line parameters.
 You must access the switch from the console and transfer a disk image to the switch.
 You must then make the disk image executable and install the image directly from the ONIE command line with the options you want to use.

-The following example shows how to install the disk image and use the `--password` option to change the default cumulus user password:
+The following example commands transfer a disk image to the switch, make the image executable, and install the image with the `--password` option to change the default cumulus user password:

 ```
 ONIE:/ # wget http://myserver.datacenter.com/cumulus-linux-4.2.0-bcm-amd64.bin